elegant-scipy/elegant-scipy/README.md

 Even with these utilities installed, the build process is likely to fail in unpredictable ways.
-We suggest running virtual machine or docker instance to build the book.
+We suggest running virtual machine or docker instance to build the book (see "Building with Docker" below).

 ## Building chapters